cradlebots/documentation.github.io/docs/java.md

-# Handling a Request
+# 🌐 Handling a Request: Setting Up Custom Callbacks

-This guide explains how to implement a custom URL for handling HTTP POST requests on your web server effectively.
-Creating a callback URL is a crucial step in integrating your application with our services.
+This comprehensive guide will walk you through the process of implementing a custom URL for handling HTTP POST requests on your web server effectively.
+The creation of a callback URL is a pivotal step in seamlessly integrating your application with our services.

-## Key Considerations for Callback Handling
+## 🔑 Key Considerations for Callback Handling

-When setting up a custom callback, it is essential to keep the following points in mind:
+When configuring a custom callback, it is imperative to keep the following essential considerations in mind:

-- **Session Management**: Each request we send to you will include a unique session ID, which lasts for 3 minutes (180 seconds).
-Sessions are automatically terminated after this period.
+- **Session Management**: Each request sent to you will include a unique session ID, which remains active for 3 minutes (180 seconds).
+After this duration, sessions are automatically terminated.

-- **Session Completion**: Inform us whether a session is ongoing or complete.
-If a session is ongoing, begin your response with "CON."
-If it is the final response for that session, start your response with "END."
+- **Session Completion**: You must inform us whether a session is ongoing or complete.
+For ongoing sessions, initiate your response with "CON."
+When it's the final response for that session, start your reply with "END."

-- **Error Handling**: In the case of an HTTP error response (status code 4XX) from your script or a malformed response that does not start with "CON" or "END," we will gracefully terminate the session.
+- **Error Handling**: In case of an HTTP error response (status code 4XX) from your script or a malformed response that doesn't begin with "CON" or "END," we will gracefully terminate the session.

-- **Menu Content**: Ensure that your menu does not contain special characters, as some telcos may have difficulty rendering such content, which could disrupt access to your USSD services.
+- **Menu Content**: Ensure that your menu content does not contain special characters, as some telcos may have difficulty rendering such content.
+This could potentially disrupt access to your USSD services.

-### API Parameters
+### 📟 API Parameters

-The API makes an HTTP POST request to your server with the following parameters, which you can retrieve from the form fields of the request.
+The API initiates an HTTP POST request to your server with the following parameters, which you can extract from the form fields of the request.
 The content type is `application/x-www-form-urlencoded`.
 This request is triggered when a user interacts with your WhatsApp bot.

-## Request Parameters
+## 🚀 Request Parameters

-- **sessionID**: A unique value generated when a session starts, and it is sent with each mobile subscriber response.
+- **sessionID**: A unique value generated at the beginning of a session, and it is sent with each mobile subscriber's response.

 - **phoneNumber**: The phone number of the mobile subscriber interacting with your SMS/WhatsApp bot.